Trump Supporters Rally Near White House Awaiting President

-As Congress prepared to affirm President-elect Joe Biden's victory, thousands of people lined up before sunrise Wednesday to show their support for President Donald Trump and his baseless claims of election fraud.
+As Congress prepared to affirm President-elect Joe Biden's victory, thousands of people gathered across from the White House to show their support for President Donald Trump and his baseless claims of election fraud.

-Trump was expected to address his supporters later in the morning during a rally on the Ellipse, just south of the White House.
+Trump was expected to address his supporters later in the morning during a rally on the Ellipse.

 Organizers planned an afternoon march to the Capitol, where Congress will be voting to affirm the Electoral College results, which Trump continues to dispute.